segmentio/segment-docs/src/unified-profiles/unified-profiles-workspace.md

 To check your configuration:
 1. Click **Enable Sources and Test Connections**.
 Segment automatically checks your sources and connections.
-  <br>If you correctly configured your sources and connections, Segment marks this step as complete.
+  <br>If you connected your sources and connections to Segment, Segment marks this step as complete.
-2. To return to Flex and complete the Unified Profiles setup process, click **[Return to Flex](https://console.twilio.com/us1/develop/flex/){:target="_blank"}**.
+2. Click **[Return to set up home page](https://console.twilio.com/us1/develop/flex/){:target="_blank"}** to continue the Unified Profiles setup process.

 ### Additional troubleshooting tools
 If the Enable Sources and Test Connections check indicates there are problems with your sources and connections, you can use the advanced troubleshooting and testing tools linked under the Additional Troubleshooting Tools section to debug any issues with your configuration.